AMC Javelin: 1974

+The 1974 model year AMC Javelins included upgraded front and rear bumpers with standard bumper guards.
+An optional enlarged bumper guard system was required in California, Georgia, Maryland, and North Carolina.
+Front disc brakes became standard equipment while radial tires became optional.
+The functional cowl-induction fiberglass hood that was previously part of the 'Go Package' of performance options was no longer available for 1974, tho its non-functional twin remained the standard hood on Javelin-AMX versions.
+Some very-late-production Javelin-AMXs came with the base, flat steel hoods when inventory of the cowled hoods ran out.
+Engines featured induction-hardened exhaust valve seats, and all could use regular, low-lead, or no-lead gasoline.
+The output of the 401 CID V8 dropped by 20 hp.

+A new seatbelt interlock system prevented the car from being started if the driver and a front passenger were unbuckled.
+Lawmakers repealed this safety feature due to public opposition.

 By 1974, the automobile marketplace had changed.
 Mid-year, Chrysler abandoned the pony car market.
 Whereas Ford replaced its original Mustang with a smaller four-cylinder version, and other pony car manufacturers also downsized engines, the Javelin's big engine option continued until the production of the model ended in October/November 1974 amidst the Arab oil embargo and overall declining interest in high-performance vehicles.

-The 1974 AMX did not do as well in the marketplace when compared to the new Camaro, Firebird, and the downsized Mustang II – all of which saw increased sales.
+The 1974 AMX did not do as well in the marketplace compared to the new Camaro, Firebird, and the downsized Mustang II – all of which saw increased sales.
 Javelin production meanwhile reached a second-generation high of 27,696 units.
 Out of that total number, a total of 4,980 Javelin-AMX models were produced for the final model year.